 For optimum calibration, turn off all electrical accessories (heater/air conditioning, wipers, etc.) and make sure all vehicle doors are shut.

 - 1. Turn ignition to the ON position. - 2.
 Start the engine. - 3.
 Determine your magnetic zone by referring to the zone map. - 4.
-From Info menu, select the Compass/Outside Temperature function is displayed on the message center.
-To exit the zone setting mode press and release the RESET control.
+From Info menu, select the Compass/Outside Temperature function.